Peter537/Dat4-BI-MP3/README.md

 - What type/s of regression have you applied?

 Regression.
-Not quite sure what to answer here either....
+Not quite sure what to answer here....

 - Which were the challenges?